Andreasdahlberg/pcm2705_spi/README.md

 #####USAGE
-Connect your three selected digital pins (ex.
+Connect your three selected SPI pins (ex.
 10,12,13) to the MD, MS and MC pin one the PCM2705 chip.
 See pin placement in the datashet.
 Check out the supplied example for usage instructions.

+######Internal descriptor reprogramming
+Before trying to program the internal descriptor data, make sure that HOST and PSEL are high.
+The pull-up resistor on the USB D+ line must not be active until the reprogramming is done.
+How this is done is not described here since that depends on how your DAC is designed.
+It may not be possible at all.

 #####INSTALLATION